d-e-v-group/frank/README.md

 3. Enter the name of the directory where you created for Frank's local instance - `frank-local`
 4. Choose the document root (the Frank repo) by clicking the folder icon that is circled in red. `Desktop/localhost/frank-local/frank`
 5. Check the box to `Create a database`
-6. Enter the database name `frankdb` and hit `Create Host`. *It's important to use the database name `frankdb` so it matches what is in the Github repo.*
+6. Enter the database name (if you want to clone staging then use `wp_fcollectivedev`.
+If you want to clone production, then use `wp_frankcollectiv`) and hit `Create Host`.
 7. Navigate to the `Databases` tab
-8. You should see your newly created `frankdb` database checked
+8. You should see your newly created database checked
 9. Click the `phpMyAdmin` icon to open phpMyAdmin in your browser window
 10. You'll see a list on the left of the page with your databases.
-You should see `frankdb`.
+You should see the database you just created.
 When you click the `+` to expand, you'll notice a message `No tables found in database.` Don't worry, we'll add this next!

 ---